waptik/epubgen/README.md

 - `version`: `number` (optional, default `3`)
     Version of the generated EPUB, `3` for the latest version (http://idpf.org/epub/30) or `2` for the previous version (http://idpf.org/epub/201)
 - `fetchTimeout`: `number` (optional, default `20000`)
-    Timeout time for requests, in milliseconds
+    Timeout time for requests, in milliseconds; Browsers need to support `AbortController` and signals for this to work
 - `verbose`: `boolean` (optional, default `false`) Whether to log progress messages